gclef-cmu/apply/README.md

 ## PhD applicants

 **We are recruiting PhD students for a Fall 2025 start date**.
 To apply, please fill out our [lab-specific application form](https://forms.gle/H4Pq9ufJwgccJ8jN7), and also formally apply to the [CMU CSD PhD program by December 11, 2024](https://csd.cmu.edu/academics/doctoral/admissions), details below.
+Feel free to submit the lab-specific form in advance of your official application!
+It is intended to be low effort relative to the official application - think of it as a similar time commitment to sending an email.

 ### Formally applying to the CMU CSD PhD program